CyberFlameGO/svnpython/Doc/library/stdtypes.rst

       :func:`update` accepts either another dictionary object or an iterable of key/value pairs (as a tuple or other iterable of length two).
-If keyword arguments are specified, the dictionary is then updated with those key/value pairs: ``d.update(red=1, blue=2)``.
+If keyword arguments are specified, the dictionary is then is updated with those key/value pairs: ``d.update(red=1, blue=2)``.

       .. versionchanged:: 2.4